 2. Social Justice and Equal Opportunity

 All persons should have the rights and opportunity to benefit equally from the resources afforded us by society and the environment.
-We must consciously confront in ourselves, our organizations, and society at large, barriers such as racism and class oppression, sexism and homophobia, ageism and disability, which act to deny fair treatment and equal justice under the law.
+We must consciously confront in ourselves, our organizations, and society at large, barriers -- such as racism and class oppression, sexism and homophobia, ageism, and disability -- that act to deny fair treatment and equal justice under the law.

 3. Ecological Wisdom

 It is essential that we develop effective alternatives to society's current patterns of violence.
-We will work to demilitarize, and eliminate weapons of mass destruction, without being naive about the intentions of other governments.
-We recognize the need for self-defense and the defense of others who are in help- less situations.
-We promote non-violent methods to oppose practices and policies with which we disagree, and will guide our actions toward lasting personal, community and global peace.
+We will work to demilitarize and eliminate weapons of mass destruction, without being naive about the intentions of other governments.
+We recognize the need for self-defense and the defense of others who are in helpless situations.
+We promote non-violent methods to oppose practices and policies with which we disagree, and we will guide our actions toward lasting personal, community, and global peace.

-Redesign our work structures to encourage employee ownership and workplace democracy.
+We must redesign our work structures to encourage employee ownership and workplace democracy.
 Develop new economic activities and institutions that will allow us to use our new technologies in ways that are humane, freeing, ecological and accountable, and responsive to communities.
 Establish some form of basic economic security, open to all.
 Move beyond the narrow "job ethic" to new definitions of "work," jobs" and "income" that reflect the changing economy.
-Restructure our patterns of income distribution to reflect the wealth created by those outside the formal monetary economy: those who take responsibility for parenting, housekeeping, home gardens, community volunteer work, etc. Restrict the size and concentrated power of corporations with- out discouraging superior efficiency or technological innovation.
+Restructure our patterns of income distribution to reflect the wealth created by those outside the formal monetary economy: those who take responsibility for parenting, housekeeping, home gardens, community volunteer work, etc. Restrict the size and concentrated power of corporations without discouraging superior efficiency or technological innovation.

 7. Feminism and Gender Equity